 Counterfeit Version of Botox Found in the United States Counterfeit Versions of Cialis tablets identified entering the United States Health Care Provider Alert: Another Counterfeit Cancer Medicine Found in United States Man convicted for role in international counterfeit drug distribution scheme

-- FDA warns consumers about counterfeit version of Teva's Adderall
+- FDA warns consumers about counterfeit version of Teva's Adderall [ARCHIVED]

 Another counterfeit cancer medicine found in U.S. - Illegal practice puts patients at risk Counterfeit Version of Avastin in U.S. Distribution